sebam2k4/sebastiankulig-Jekyll/readme.md

 ## To Do:

+* add button variable to pages and create logic on main page.
 * Remove all html from md - use only markdon and liquid inside of pages.
 * Add this website as portfolio-item
 * Change pages to .md and convert as much html to markdown as possible.
 Use layouts for templating in liquid.